adamwang15/pcdid/README.md

 <!-- badges: end -->

-This package implements factor-augmented difference-in-differences (DID) estimation.
+pcdid implements factor-augmented difference-in-differences (DID) estimation.
 It is useful in situations where the user suspects that trends may be unparallel and/or stochastic among control and treated units.
 The data structure is similar to that in a DID setup.